dadrian/dadrian.io/content/blog/posts/roll-your-own-crypto.md

     in the first place.
   - Understand attacks on similar cryptosystems, and when they do or do not apply.
+  - Understand the layer you're operating at, and enough about the layer underneath you to know when to be scared.
   - Know the limits of their own understanding, and have a list of people they would contact when they push up against topics outside their core wheelhouse and need to learn more or get advice on a particular problem.

-Working on any specific subfield has its own set of expected knowledge, e.g. if you're designing hash functions and block ciphers, I expect you to understand differential cryptanalysis.
+Working on any specific subfield or at any specific abstraction level will have its own set of expected knowledge.
+If you're designing hash functions and block ciphers, I expect you to understand differential cryptanalysis.
 If you're implementing TLS, I don't care if you know anything about the internals of AES-GCM, so long as you know what it does and what happens when you reuse a nonce.
+Similarly, many security engineers who aren't cryptography-focused are qualified to use libraries to verify authentication tokens, even if they wouldn't be qualified to implement TLS.

 How do you learn all this stuff?
 Like any niche field, it's very opaque until it isn't.
 I think there's more resources online for practical and applied